brimdata/zed/docs/language/operators.md

 #### Example #1:

-To rename some fields in our test scores data to match the field names from our school data:
+To rename some fields in our test score data to match the field names from our school data:

 ```mdtest-command dir=testdata/edu